 By contrast, if you were to choose to go to college and study what you wanted (say, you want to be an engineer), then you’ll likely have this internal desire to prove yourself and achieve personal growth.
 Simply having the personal choice to pursue what you want can impact your psychology and make you feel like you’re in control of your own destiny.

 Intrinsic motivation is when you’re inspired to perform something because it’s inwardly fulfilling.
-To put it another way, the drive to partake in activity comes from within the person rather than from external forces.
+To put it another way, the drive to partake in activity comes from internal stimuli rather than from external forces.

 When a person is intrinsically driven, they act based on the enjoyment or challenge involved.
 They don’t do things because of external stimuli, demands, or monetary incentives.